TeaShull/teashull.github.io/_posts/2023-07-27-RNAseq-using-Salmon.md

 {% endhighlight %}

 #### reps
-Set this variable as a list of your replicate measurements.
+Set this variable as an array of your replicate measurements.
 For nearly every command in the following section, we will be using a for loop to run each command on all of the replicates.
 In our example, we will have 3.

 {% highlight bash %}
 declare -a reps=("R1" "R2" "R3")